 SECTION B. RESOURCES AND FINANCES

 B1.
 Does your state provide a subsidy for breakfasts or lunches to SFAs?
-If yes, how is the subsidy provided and what was the total amount of subsidies given to all SFAs in your state during 2009-10?
+If yes, how is the subsidy provided, and what was the total amount of subsidies given to all SFAs in your state during 2009-10?